metablaster/WindowsFirewallRuleset/Readme/FAQ.md

    - Bugs might exist which could break things, while I do my best to avoid bugs you might want to report your finds to be fixed.

-## Why do I get "access denied" errors
+## Why do I get "Access is denied" errors

 You might see this error while loading firewall rules.